Makeea/background-changer/README.md

 ```

 3. When prompted, go to System Preferences" > Desktop & Screen Savers
+4. Ensure that Change Picture is _not_ checked
-4. For each (doesn't have to be every) desktop you wish to have changed
+5. For each (doesn't have to be every) desktop you wish to have changed
    automatically daily.
 Select a picture to be a background, using the + sign on
    the bottom left of the windows where you can change the desktop.
 Please note
    _EACH_ picture must be different, if any two (or more) are the same, they will
    get the same unsplash image.

+-      If a background reverts (sometimes happens).
+Just set the image again

-5. Press any key in the terminal that is waiting.
+5. Press any key in the terminal that is waiting
-6. Shortly you will see your desktop images change.
+6. Shortly you will see your desktop images change
 7. Installation Complete!

 # How to remove: